MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamresumeiowithtag.md

 title: AcxStreamResumeIoWithTag
 ms.date: 07/14/2021
 targetos: Windows
-description: The AcxStreamResumeIoWithTag function is used to resume IO for a stream TBD.
+description: The AcxStreamResumeIoWithTag function is used to resume IO for a stream.
 prerelease: true
 req.assembly:
 req.construct-type: function